 Steven has had the opportunity to work with some of the most influential composers, artists and production companies in the industry, conducting on such world-renowned stages as Microsoft Theatre (formerly Nokia), Dorothy Chandler Pavilion, Orange County Performing Arts Center, Auditorio de Tenerife, San Diego Civic Theatre, the Warner Grand Theatre, Redondo Beach Performing Arts Center, Paramount Studios and Skywalker Sound.
-Notable professionals Steven has worked with include composers Hans Zimmer, Alan Silvestri, John Debney, Bear McCreary, Christopher Lennertz, Christopher Tin, Christopher Young, John Ottman, Richard Sherman, Russell Brower, Sam Spence, Stu Phillips, and Tommy Tallarico.
-In addition he has shared the stage with performers Shoshana Bean, Tina Guo, Susan Egan, Cecilia Tsan, Alyssa Park, JR Richards, the rock band Dishwalla, Barbara Morrison, and Dave Lombardo from the rock band Slayer.
+Notable professionals Steven has worked with or shared the stage with include Hans Zimmer, Danny Elfman, Alan Silvestri, Richard Sherman, Thomas Newman, John Debney, Michael Giacchino, Bear McCreary, Christopher Lennertz, Christopher Tin, Christopher Young, John Ottman, Robert Folk, Michael Kosarin, Russell Brower, Sam Spence, Stu Phillips, Tommy Tallarico and Robert Townson.
+In addition, he has shared the stage with performers Shoshana Bean, Tina Guo, Susan Egan, Cecilia Tsan, Alyssa Park, Sara Andon, JR Richards, the rock band Dishwalla, Barbara Morrison, and Dave Lombardo from the rock band Slayer.
 Steven has been seen on Spanish television, LA Business Today, El Segundo TV and on the South Bay Show.

 Steven founded the Golden State Pops Orchestra (GSPO) in 2002 to be a year round pops orchestra that brings the dramatic music he loves to the concert stage; since then, the GSPO has gained international acclaim, drawing fans to L.A. from across the country and world.
 Via the Golden State Pops, Steven has gained a reputation as a “premiere” conductor, having produced over 100 world or North American concert premieres, and himself conducting premiere performances of a suite from “Avatar,” “Battle of the Heroes” from “Star Wars: Episode III,” a suite from “Lost,” “Disney in Concert: Tale As Old As Time,” “Variations for Piano and Orchestra” by Stu Phillips and a suite from “Captain Abu Raed” by Austin Wintory.
 Other ensembles that Steven has had the privilege to lead include the orchestra for Video Games Live, the Tenerife Symphony Orchestra, Dallas Brass, the City of Prague Philharmonic, Inland Valley Symphony, the Coachella Valley Symphony, Lake Havesu Orchestra, the El Segundo Concert Band, Vintage Brass Band and Sharp Sounds Big Band.
 He has also conducted recording sessions for the video game “Dungeon Siege III”, the film “To Save a Life,” television production “Tokyo Control,” a promo for the television show “Alias,” and the EMI CD release, “50 Most Loved Christmas Carols.”